Dakad/homelab-iac/README.md

-# HomeLab IAAC with Ansible
+# HomeLab IAC with Ansible

 Little repo to host ansible config about my homelab's rapberry-pi clusters and laptop